 - Instructor: Prof. Marco Zimmerling

-- Teaching assistants: Carsten Herrmann, Fabian Mager, Ingmar Splitt, Kai Geissdoerfer
+- Teaching assistants: Carsten Herrmann, Fabian Mager, Ingmar Splitt

 - Language: English

-This proseminar is about current topics in networked embedded systems, with a particular focus on wireless sensor networks, cyber-physical systems, and the Internet of Things.
+This advanced seminar is about cutting-edge research in networked embedded systems, with a particular focus on wireless sensor networks, cyber-physical systems, and the Internet of Things.
 We will discuss research papers that present novel ideas and results on the design, development, deployment, application, and fundamental limits of these systems.
 The papers will cover a broad range of topics, from mobile sensing and embedded machine learning to wireless networking and energy harvesting.

 After the kick-off meeting, each student is assigned a full-length research paper, while taking into account the students’ preferences as best as possible.
-Each student presents the assigned paper in a 15-minute talk, followed by a discussion with the other seminar participants.
-Moreover, each student writes a 5-page term paper that summarizes the original research paper.
+Each student writes a 5-page term paper that summarizes the original paper.
+Afterward, each student reviews 2-3 other term papers, and uses the feedback provided to revise the own term paper.
+Moreover, each student presents the assigned research paper in a 15-minute talk, followed by a discussion with the other seminar participants.

 Below is a preliminary schedule that is still subject to change.